Print the 2025 Advent Calendar

 • Lead Sunday school or other activity time that could be inter-generational or happen simultaneously in multiple classes.
 Download a game and Group session handout!

-• Post on bulletin board in church with donation box
+• Post on your church bulletin board with a donation box

 • Discuss weekly in Sunday school and/or worship to share insights from previous week